smugcloud/zk-mesos/README.rst

     }

-This will accept a user-define ``path`` inside wich Zookeeper will be asked to create sequential nodes; for example, after the first master had been terminated and two additional ones started::
+This will accept a user-defined ``path`` inside wich Zookeeper will be asked to create sequential, ephemeral nodes; for example, after the first master had been terminated and two additional ones started::